Best guitar amps 2025: Tube-driven triumphs and peerless pedal platforms for home, studio, and stage

 Reasons to avoid

-Hitting the scene in late 2019, the Positive Grid Spark changed the face of home practice amps forever.
-This unassuming 40W amp may look like all the other practice solutions on the market, but don't be fooled - it's concealing some very advanced technology.
+The original Spark hit the scene in late 2019 and changed the face of home practice amps forever.
+In 2024, Positive Grid launched its long-awaited sequel – and we're happy to say it does not disappoint.
+This unassuming 50W amp may look like all the other practice solutions on the market, but don't be fooled – it's concealing some very advanced technology.

 Powered by the highly revered BIAS tone engine, this amp is capable of recreating some of the most popular tube amps and effects of all time, and when used in conjunction with the Spark app, this plucky little amp becomes the ultimate practice tool.